meilisearch/documentation/guides/advanced_guides/datatypes.md

 # Data Types

-This page describes the different data types supported for the fields in a document and how MeiliSearch does handle them.
+This guide describes the different data types supported for the fields in a document and how MeiliSearch handles them.

+No matter the type, the value of a field will remain unchanged in the returned documents upon search.
+For example, if you have a complex field with nested objects, this field will be returned with the same complexity upon search.

+Based on their type, however, the fields will be handled and used in different way by MeiliSearch. **The type affect how a field is used for search results**.

+Types:

 - [String](/guides/advanced_guides/datatypes.md#string)
 - [Numeric types](/guides/advanced_guides/datatypes.md#numeric-types): `integer`, `float`